 Unfortunately, Jones was busy winning the Grand Slam in 1930 and was unable to compete in the North Shore Open at Sunset Valley Golf Course.
 In 1930, Jones won the US Open at Interlachen Country Club in Edina, Minnesota, the Open Championship at Royal Liverpool Golf Club, the US Amateur Championship at Merion Golf Club in Ardmore, Pennsylvania and the British Amateur Championship at St. Andrews in Scotland.
 Years later, Jones’ own Masters tournament would replace the British Amateur Championship in the group of four major golf tournaments.

 Neither Smith nor Jones ever won a golf tournament in the Chicago area, however, they both left an indelible mark on the Masters and Chicago golf.

 In 2018, Sunset Valley Golf Club underwent a $7 million renovation of all tees, fairways, greens, and bunkers as well as overall infrastructure upgrades for drainage and storm water management.
-The new and improved Sunset Valley Golf Club reflects a British heathland course design which harkens back to the character and aesthetic appeal of the course’s original 1920’s era of golf course architecture.
+The improved Sunset Valley Golf Club reflected a British heathland course design which harkens back to the character and aesthetic appeal of the course’s original 1920’s era of golf course architecture.